dorkamotorka/ebpf-labs/labs/beginner-course/ebpf-verifier-3bd2e199/index.md

 kind: info
 ---

-💡 Safe execution is one of the biggest advantages of eBPF compared to traditional kernel modules.
-With kernel modules, even a small bug can crash the entire system, while the eBPF verifier prevents that from happening.
+💡 Safe execution is one of the biggest advantages of eBPF programs compared to traditional kernel modules.
 ::

 To achieve this, the verifier checks every possible execution path through your program and validates that each instruction is safe.
 This includes: